 The ASF, which comprised the nine service commands, the Military District of Washington and the Technical Services, offered a large number and wide variety of jobs.
 The Signal Corps used women as telephone operators, radio operators, teletype operators, cryptographers, cryptanalysts, and photographic experts.

 The Technical Service employed WACs under their Transportation Corps, which used women to assist in processing troops and mail.
-Women served as medical and surgical technicians or in other capacities within the Medical Department.
-The Adjutant General’s Corps, Chemical Warfare Service, Quartermaster Corps, Finance Department, Provost Marshal and Corps of Chaplains all used WACs for administrative services.
+Women served as medical and surgical technicians or in other capacities within the medical department.
+The Adjutant General's Corps, Chemical Warfare Service, Quartermaster Corps, finance department, provost marshal and Corps of Chaplains all used WACs for administrative services.

 One of the most important projects WAC units were assigned to was the atomic bomb project "Manhattan District."

-The 1st WAC Separate Battalion arrived in England, part of the European Theater of Operations, in July 1943 led by Lt.
+The 1st WAC Separate Battalion arrived in England, part of the European Theater of Operations, in July 1943, led by Lt.
 Col. Mary A. Hallaren.
 In the fall and early winter of 1943, WAC units were sent into other theaters around the world.
 In October, they deployed to the Southeast Asia Command with headquarters in New Delhi, India.
 In November, WAC units moved from North Africa into Italy, following the Allied invasion of that country.
-In December, the first group of WACs arrived in Cario, Egypt.
+In December, the first group of WACs arrived in Cairo, Egypt.

 In World War II, 160 members of the WAC died from various non-combat causes.
 More than 639 medals were awarded to members of the WAC to include the Distinguished Service Medal, Legion of Merit, Soldier’s Medal, Bronze Star, Air Medal, and the Purple Heart.
 Three Presidential Citations were received as a result of service in the European Theater of Operations.